Awards, Scholarships and Bursaries

 Donald E. Low Bursary

 Lloyd S.D.
-Fogler, QC, Award of Excellence
+Fogler, KC, Award of Excellence

 Rose Torno Bursary

-The purpose of the Rose Torno Bursary, established in honour of Rose Torno, Founding President of the Mount Sinai Hospital Auxiliary, is to encourage an interest in research or in health-sciences education.
+The purpose of the Rose Torno Bursary, established in honour of Rose Torno, founding president of the Mount Sinai Hospital Auxiliary, is to encourage an interest in research or in health-sciences education.

 Valerie Fine Bursary